giantswarm/awscnfm/docs/introduction.md

 A cluster scope represents a very specific **tenant cluster configuration**.

-Each cluster scope has a unique name, e. g. `cl001`.
+Each cluster scope has a unique name, e.g. `cl001`.

 For example, one cluster scope might want to test single master clusters, where another cluster scope might want to test a HA Masters cluster.